Cultivating Native Woodland Botanicals

 Goldenseal plants emerge in early spring from buds that overwinter on the perennial rootstock.
 Mature plants (at least three years old) have two or more erect hairy stems, are 10-14 inches tall, and usually have two leaves.
 The five lobed, toothed leaves can be up to twelve inches wide and eight inches long.
 Small, rather inconspicuous flowers appear in late April to early May and last about a week.
 In mid-summer the fruit, which look like a single red raspberry, ripen.
 Each fruit cluster contains 10-25 small, shiny black seeds.
 The plant dies down slowly after the fruits mature.
 The goldenseal ‘root’ is actually a horizontal rhizome, one half to three quarters of an inch thick, with many fibrous rootlets.
 The rhizome and rootlets are bright yellow.

 The root is the primary plant part of interest.
 Because of the lack of supply, however, most buyers will also buy the dried foliage which also contains the alkaloids of interest.
 I encourage people to cultivate goldenseal because it is an endangered species in North Carolina.
 It is unlawful to sell, trade, or exchange any wild-collected plants.
 A permit system allows individuals to possess legally-obtained plants.
 Permits can be obtained through the Plant Conservation Program of the N.C.
-Department of Agriculture.
+Department of Agriculture and Consumer Services.

 Other woodland botanicals currently collected from the wild that may be cultivated include blood root, black cohosh, Kansas snake root, mayapple, squaw vine, star grub root, Virginia snake root, and wild ginger root.
 There is little or no information available on cultivation of these other botanicals.
 Many of these can be grown successfully under the same conditions as ginseng and goldenseal.
 It is up to individual growers to fine tune the production system to meet the specific needs of each herb.
 You will find that some of these botanicals will grow and prosper with a minimum of effort on your part.
 Others will die no matter what you do.
 Your choice is to be satisfied with the ones that like what you can provide or to try again in another location.